Or that, according to Google, 20% of all mobile searches are also voice searches!?

 Why?
 Because Google needs to read your answer, remember.
 And it’s a machine and has difficulty with convoluted, serpentine, long-winded answers and complicated words to boot.

-Also, Brian’s study showed that average Google Voice search result is written at 9th-grade reading level.
+Also, Brian’s study showed that the average Google Voice search result is written at 9th-grade reading level.

 How to check your page’s reading level?